Kurwongbah, Queensland: Geography

 A section of the eastern boundary of the locality is roughly aligned with the North Coast railway line.

 In the south east of the locality is Sideling Creek Dam which created the reservoir Lake Kurwongbah (27.2486°S 152.9575°E).
-On the shores of the lake is the Lakeside Park, a motor racing venue.
+On the shores of the lake is Lakeside Park, a motor racing venue.

 A large quarry in the south is accessed by Dunlop Lane and owned by Holcim.
+Working collaboratively with the local Land for Wildlife group, the quarry's buffer zones have been cleared of weeds and regenerated as natural bushland, restoring local wildlife, such as birds, reptiles and butterflies.

 Brisbane–Woodford Road (Dayboro Road) runs along the south-western boundary.

 History

 The name Kurwongbah is alleged to be the Kabi name for Sideling Creek, meaning "black duck".
 The name was chosen by a local newspaper competition in 1958.

-Sideling Creek Dam was built in 1958.
+Sideling Creek Dam was commissioned in 1957.
+It impounds Sideling Creek, a tributary of the Pine River.

 Kurwongbah State School opened on 28 January 1986.
 Despite the name, it is within the suburb boundaries of neighbouring Petrie.